- Documentation

 predicate_t

-global variable. - void PL_predicate_info(predicate_t p, atom_t *n, size_t *a, module_t *m)
+global variable. - int PL_predicate_info(predicate_t p, atom_t *n, size_t *a, module_t *m)

 - Return information on the predicate p.
 The name is stored